-The new Smart Tiny Lab at Saxion Enschede (2021) has two test chambers ( $15.7 \text{ m}^2$ ) plus an installation room ( $15.5 \text{ m}^2$ ).
+The new Smart Tiny Lab at Saxion Enschede (2021) has two test chambers (15.7 m2) plus an installation room (15.5 m2).
 The aim is to test techniques in this new lab that contribute to the buildings' energy transition and circularity and improve indoor climate conditions.
 The focus is on innovations in prototype and pilot implementation in TRL levels 5-8, i.e. still in the pre-certification stage.
-In STL companies can test new market innovations.
-As a result, we avoid sub-optimal performance and control in conjunction with other systems and solutions.
+In STL companies can test new market innovations in the field of energy management and control in conjunction with other systems and solutions.
 As a result, we avoid sub-optimal performance and contribute to cost-effective solutions that contribute to CO2 goals.
 By integrating multiple systems within one test environment, an integrated performance assessment of a solution in the larger framework has been achieved by integrality and interactivity.
 Furthermore, students can carry out research assignments in the lab and are thus introduced to various building physics quality assessment methods in practice.
-Three outer facades of the test chambers are both demountable and replaceable and the indoor climate is adjustable.
+Three outer facades of the test chambers are demountable and replaceable and the indoor climate is adjustable.
 The entire lab is rotatable on a steel rotating platform.
 Tracking the solar's azimuth angle enables to perform measurements toward or averted from direct sunlight.
-This concept makes the STL quite unique in its kind.
+This concept makes the STL rather unique in its kind.